-The Interrupt Edge Select (IRQES) Register, shown in Table 47, determines whether an interrupt is generated for the rising edge or falling edge on the selected GPIO Port A or Port D input pin.
+The interrupt edge select (IRQES) register determines whether an interrupt is generated for the rising edge or falling edge on the selected GPIO Port A or Port D input pin.
+See Table 47.

 Table 47.
 Interrupt Edge Select Register (IRQES)